-b.
-The Ball:
+B.2 The Ball

-- 1) Ages 8-12: Size 4 ball, not more than 66 cm (26 in.) and not less than 63.5 cm (25 in). - 2) All other players: Size 5 ball, not more than 70 cm (28 in) and not less than 68 cm (27 in).
+- .
+Ages 8-12: Size 4 ball, not more than 66 cm (26 in.) and not less than 63.5 cm (25 in). - II.
+All other players: Size 5 ball, not more than 70 cm (28 in) and not less than 68 cm (27 in).

-c.
-The Number of Players:
+B.3 The Number of Players

-- 1) Allowable roster size is to be determined by the Competition Committee.
-At the Special Olympics National and World Games, the roster size may not exceed 12 players. - 2) The game is played between two teams, each consisting of seven players, one of whom shall be the goalkeeper.
-A minimum of five players shall be on the field at any one time. - 3) Substitutions are unlimited in number (players may return to the field after being substituted).
+- Allowable roster size is to be determined by the Competition Committee.
+At the Special Olympics National and World Games, the roster size may not exceed 12 players. - II.
+The game is played between two teams, each consisting of seven players, one of whom shall be the goalkeeper.
+A minimum of five players shall be on the field at any one time. - III.
+Substitutions are unlimited in number (players may return to the field after being substituted).
 Substitutions can be made any time the ball is out of bounds, between periods, after a goal is scored or during a timeout for an injury.
 The coach must signal the referee or linesman in order to make a substitution.
 A substituted player can only come on to the field when given a signal by the referee.

-d.
-Players' Equipment:
+B.4 Players' Equipment

-- 1) Shirts must be numbered.
+- I. Shirts must be numbered.

-- 2) Shin pads are required.
+- II.
+Shin pads are required.

-- 3) No metal studs are allowed.
+- III.
+No metal studs are allowed.

-e.
-The Referee:
+B.5 The Referee

-Each match is controlled by one referee who has full authority to enforce the Laws of the Game in connection with the match to which he has been appointed.
+I. Each match is controlled by one referee who has full authority to enforce the Laws of the Game in connection with the match to which they have been appointed.

-f.
-The Assistant Referees:
+B.6 The Assistant Referees

 Two assistant referees are appointed to each match for National and International Competitions.

 For National Competitions it is recommended to have two referees if there are not enough Assistant Referees.

-g.
-Duration of the Game:
+B.7 Duration of the Game

-- 1) The duration of the game shall be two equal periods of twenty-five minutes with a halftime interval of five minutes.
-The referee should be responsible for keeping the playing time. - 2) If overtime is used to break a tie, two five-minute overtime periods are used.
+- I. The duration of the game shall be two equal periods of twenty-five minutes with a halftime interval of five minutes.
+The referee should be responsible for keeping the playing time. - II.
+If overtime is used to break a tie, two five-minute overtime periods are used.
 If the game is still tied, penalty kicks will be used to break the tie.
 (See 11-a-side tie-break protocol).

-h.
-Start of Play:
+B.8 Start of Play